j1ggl3s/alpha_pool_pearl_dashboard/README.md

 ## Key Notes

-I added this to my stop_mining.bat file to keep the logs after docker stop.
+I added this to my stop_mining.bat file to keep the logs before docker down.
 It's not really tested yet but I've integrated the code to pull that file in if it's there.

 `echo Saving the existing terminal logs out to a temp file before deleting the container`